proof001/Homelab-docs/README.md

   - Commit changes weekly to keep the repo current.
 - **Backups**:
   - A copy of this repo is mirrored on the Buffalo NAS for redundancy.

-## Contact
-For questions or collaboration, open an issue on GitHub or reach out directly via GitHub Discussions.